-Re-adjustment allowance: All PCVs earned \$225/month through March 31, 2010 and \$275/month from April 1, 2010 through current.
-Volunteers on a service extension or serving in Peace Corps Response earned \$375/month from April 1, 2010 through current.
+Readjustment allowance: All PCVs earned \$275/month.
+Volunteers on a service extension or serving in Peace Corps Response earned \$375/month.

 Pre-Service Training Walk-Around Money: The money you received during PST to cover small expenses.

 Living Allowance: Money to provide for a PCV's basic needs in their country of service